Teaching Prepositions of Time and Place – the Easy Way

-For a new English language learner, prepositions can be really difficult.
-For new English language teachers, it is a subject that leaves us with a blank stare on our faces!
-Let’s be honest – most native English speakers wouldn’t be able to tell you why the second sentence is correct, so don’t feel bad!!
-It’s really important for language teachers to be armed with the right resources to help their students grasp this tricky subject.
+Having trouble explaining why the second one is correct?
+Don’t feel bad this happens to most English speakers.
+That’s why it’s really important for ESL teachers to be armed with the right resources to help their students grasp this tricky subject.
 Off2Class has prepared two introductory lesson plans to help you, the teachers, introduce this subject in your ESL classroom.

 Teaching Prepositions with Time – at, on, in

 This introductory lesson plan, part of a six-part series, introduces the three most common prepositions of time : at, on and in.
 For this lesson, students must already be comfortable using beginner vocabulary like days of the week, months, and time expressions.This lesson plan begins with an explanation of these at, on and in.
 Then, students will complete various exercises to put these prepositions to use.
 It also outlines other fixed prepositions such as at the moment, at night, and many more.
 Lastly, the lesson covers how prepositions are used differently in the UK versus the US.

 Download the lesson plan Prepositions With Time – at, on, in here:

 Teaching Prepositions of Place – in, at, on

 This lesson plan is part of an eight-part series and it discusses how to use prepositions with place.
 It starts with an explanation and moves into communicative activities that give students plenty of time to practice.
 You’ll also cover how to use prepositions when discussing vehicles (as noted in the example above).